saurabh-ariyan/back-end-developer-interview-questions/gyan.md

 ## What goes where?
 Frontend or backend:
-- In most cases, especiallly apps, I've found changing the backend will be way easier.
+- In most cases, especiallly apps, I've found modifying the backend once deployed will be way easier.
+- Frontend should ideally have everything you need to display an empty db.
+- Any counts of a list of items can be part of API response, helps in pagination, etc.
+- The structure in which data is displayed *need* not be same as in which it is sent from API.
+Last logged in : Yesterday, API response: datetime
+- Error message dispalyed to the end user should be in the API response and not generated based on HTTP code or error code.
+- Ideally even small dropdowns should be mapped to API calls.
+Any update in them can be handled easily.